I can’t untwist the cord ten times just because of Munich or whatever it was. Let it stay tangled.

 ‘Fucking idiots believing that.
 Look at the guy.’

-‘I’ll say nothing,’ I whispered, staring straight ahead.
+‘I’ll say nothing,’ I said, staring straight ahead.

 ‘I think it could be the light,’ I said.
 ‘I’m not exactly sure.’